ClickSend/clicksend-mcp-server/README.md

 # ClickSend MCP Server

-**ClickSend MCP** refers to a Message Control Protocol (MCP) server developed specifically for **ClickSend**.
+This is the official **ClickSend MCP Server** developed by the ClickSend team.
+For security reasons do not use unofficial versions of ClickSend MCP.

 ## Purpose

-**ClickSend MCP is designed to extend ClickSend’s messaging capabilities into modern AI ecosystems and platforms** - allowing developers and AI agents (like GPTs and LangChain) to easily send SMS, and other messages via ClickSend—without needing to write custom code.
+**ClickSend MCP is designed to extend ClickSend’s messaging capabilities into modern AI ecosystems and platforms** - allowing developers to easily send SMS via ClickSend without needing to write custom code.

 This accelerates adoption, enables new AI-driven use cases, and positions ClickSend as a future-ready messaging platform in the age of intelligent automation.